 Thank you for your participation in the U.S. Department of Education's (the Department) assessment peer review process under Title I of the Elementary and Secondary Education Act of 1965 (ESEA).
-I appreciate the efforts of the Utah State Board of Education (USBE) to prepare for the English Language Proficiency (ELP) assessment peer review, which occurred in March 2021.
-Specifically, USBE resubmitted evidence regarding ACCESS and Alternate ACCESS.
-Please note that a separate decision letter will be sent regarding USBE's academic and alternate assessment submission for reading/language arts and mathematics which also occurred in March 2021.
+I appreciate the efforts of the New Jersey Department of Education (NJDOE) to prepare for the English language proficiency (ELP) assessment peer review, which occurred in March 2021.
+Specifically, NJDOE resubmitted evidence regarding ACCESS and Alternate ACCESS.
+Please note that a separate decision letter will be sent regarding NJDOE's alternate assessment submission for science which also occurred in March 2021.